citusdata/citus_docs/tutorials/tut-hash-distribution.rst

   SELECT comment FROM wikipedia_changes c, wikipedia_editors e WHERE c.editor = e.editor AND e.bot IS true LIMIT 10;

 Above, when we created our two tables, we partitioned them along the same column and created an equal number of shards for each.
-Doing this means that all data for each editor is kept on the same machine, or, co-located.
+Doing this means that all data for each editor is kept on the same machine, or, :ref:`co-located <colocation>`.

 How many pages have been created by bots?
 By users?